sassoftware/saspy/saspy/doc/source/configuration.rst

 sshpassparms -
     This is a Python List containing the parms you want to use for sshpass.
 The three primary choices are to provide the password on the command line (it's xxx'ed out when looking at the system processes), or from a file or from an environment variable.
-Check the man page on sshpass. ie: 'sshpassparms' : ['-f', '/file/with/pw/in/it']
+Check the main page on sshpass. ie: 'sshpassparms' : ['-f', '/file/with/pw/in/it']

 .. code-block:: ipython3